 When sharing data in an organization, access to and security of the data is a primary concern.

-Security for an app can be defined at the app project-level, module-level, and entity-level.
+Security for an app can be defined at the app-level, module-level, and entity-level.
 Further authentication methods can also be specified to control access to the data associated with published datasets.

 This security level determines which end-users of the apps will have access to the data represented by the exposed dataset.
 For example, an app developer in Mendix Studio Pro working in an HR department can use the Employees dataset in the Data Hub Catalog in their application.
 The developer must have access to representative test datasets that are made available in a test or acceptance environment to properly develop the app.
 However, at runtime, they may not be able to see all the actual employee data if they do not have the correct access permissions.
 Similarly, end-users of the consuming app will only be able to see the data for which they have clearance.
 HR managers using this app will be able to see more data from the same employee entity database according to their access clearance.

 For further information, see the Security section in Published OData Services.